 Painting with kids appears to be a lot of work.
 The paints, the brushes, the mess!
-Yet, most of the time, painting with kids goes a lot smoother than we may have imagined.
+Yet, painting with kids goes a lot smoother than we may have imagined most of the time.
 Let’s paint Elmer the Elephant and give this easy painting idea a try!

-I’ve got a few ideas to make the painting a little more enjoyable for all.
+I’ve got a few ideas to make the painting more enjoyable for all.

 RELATED: First time painting?
 Check out this guide to painting with kids!